ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 Creating a Subnet is a multistep process.
 You need to:

-- create a `WMID`
+- create a `VMID`
 - create the Subnet
 - create the blockchain in the Subnet
 - add validators to Subnet

 Fortunately, to minimize potential errors and streamline the process Subnet-CLi has a Wizard command that does most of the work for you snd guides you through the process.

-Before running the wizard you will need to [create the `WMID`](subnet-cli.md#subnet-cli-create-vmid), have the validator NodeIDs ready, as well as the genesis `json` file.
+Before running the wizard you will need to [create the `VMID`](subnet-cli.md#subnet-cli-create-vmid), have the validator NodeIDs ready, as well as the genesis `json` file.

 An example of wizard command line could look like: